 This is where a travel checklist comes in handy.
 Traveling with your pet should be memorable, not miserable, and a checklist is a good way to make sure that’s the case.
 Forgetting important items can cause your vacation to go downhill in a hurry (like a dog chasing a ball)--but having everything your pup needs to be safe and comfortable will make the travel experience one that you’ll both enjoy.

 Here’s our essential checklist that can make traveling with your dog a success.

 1. Travel and Lodging Reservations

 Because pet travel has become increasingly popular, more and more airlines and lodging facilities are accommodating dogs.
 And, thanks to a variety of sources for travel information, narrowing a location to visit with your pup is easier than ever.
 Looking for a pet-friendly destination?
-Check out sources like Traveling with Your Pet: The AAA PetBook and the Fido Friendly Magazine travel map to find a location you and your pet will enjoy.
+Check out the sources below to find a location you and your pet will enjoy: